openattic/openattic/documentation/install_guides/post_installation.rst

 If you want to enable the Rados Gateway management features, you will need to configure the credentials manually.
-You can do so in the distribution specific configuration files in either ``/etc/default/openattic`` for Debian-based distributions or in ``/etc/sysconfig/openattic`` for RedHat-based distributions.  |oA| supports both, retrieving the credentials from DeepSea or having directly configured credentials for the Rados Gateway.
+You can do so in the distribution specific configuration files in either ``/etc/default/openattic`` for Debian-based distributions or in ``/etc/sysconfig/openattic`` for RedHat-based distributions as well as SUSE Linux.  |oA| supports both, retrieving the credentials from DeepSea or having directly configured credentials for the Rados Gateway.

 .. caution::